-Usually high-end PDFs are not sent in the print operator notifications, as they would probably be too big.
+Usually high-end PDF are not sent in the print operator notifications, as they would probably be too big.
 Now you can configure a maximum size up to which the PDF will be attached to the mail.
-This is usefull for simple orders, such as business cards.
+This is useful for simple orders, such as business cards.

 Values from the order can be stored as keywords in the PDF, so the printer no longer has to log into the system to read such metadata, but can extract them directly from the PDF.

 It is now possible to define individual bitmap and vector fonts.
-This allows you to use icons etc. as if they were regular text characters.
+This allows the use of icons etc. as if they were regular text characters.

-The PDFs of already placed orders can be reused through a dedicated element when ordering another template.
+The PDF of already placed orders can be reused through a dedicated element when ordering another template.

 Forwarding of orders is now only possible within the users own user group.

 The default address for the delivery can be deactivated in the template editing section under orders.